The Manuscript Found in Saragossa: Textual history

 The first "days" of The Manuscript Found in Saragossa were initially published apart from the rest of the novel in 1805, while the stories comprising the Gypsy chief's tale were added later.
 The novel was written incrementally and was left in its final form—though never exactly completed—at the time of the author's suicide in 1815.

 Potocki composed the book entirely in French.
 Sections of the original French-language manuscripts were later lost, but have been back-translated into French from a Polish translation that had been made in 1847 by Edmund Chojecki from a complete French-language copy, now lost.

 The first integral French-language version of the work, based on several French-language manuscripts and on Chojecki's 1847 Polish translation, was edited by René Radrizzani and published in 1989 by the renowned French publishing house of José Corti.
 Translations of the novel from the French rely, for the missing sections, on Chojecki's Polish translation.

+In 1960, The Orion Press published an abridged translation by Elisabeth Abbott titled Saragossa Manuscript: A Collection of Weird Tales.
+In 1990, Dedalus Books published Tales from the Saragossa Manuscript: Ten Days in the Life of Alphonse Van Worden, an abridgement translated by Christine Donougher.
 The most recent English-language edition, published by Penguin Books in 1995, was translated by Ian Maclean.

 The most recent and complete French-language version to date was edited by François Rosset and Dominique Triaire and published in 2006 in Leuven, Belgium, as part of a critical scholarly edition of the Complete Works of Potocki.
 Unlike Radrizzani's 1989 edition of the Manuscript Found in Saragossa, Rosset and Triaire's edition is based solely on Potocki's French-language manuscripts found in libraries in France, Poland (in particular, previously unknown autograph pieces that they discovered in Poznań), Spain and Russia, as well as in the private collection of Potocki's heirs.

 Rosset and Triaire identified two versions of the novel: one unfinished, of 1804, published in 1805; and the full version of 1810, which appears to have been completely reconceived in comparison to the 1804 version.
 Whereas the first version has a lighter, more sceptical tone, the second one tends toward a darker, more religious mood.
 In view of the differences between the two versions, the 1804 and 1810 versions have been published as two separate books; paperback editions were issued in early 2008 by Flammarion.